Evan-Allgair/SLR-mpg-to-weight/README.md

 # SLR-mpg-to-weight
-A simple linear regression model to obtain a hypothesis for a cars mpg to its weight.
+A simple linear regression model to obtain a linear hypothesis for a cars mpg to its weight.